heche-psb/wgd/README.md

 --evalue, the e-value cut-off for annotation, default 1e-10 --exepath, the path to the interproscan executable, default None -f, --fossil, the fossil calibration information in Beast, default ('clade1;clade2', 'taxa1,taxa2;taxa3,taxa4', '4;5', '0.5;0.6', '400;500')
- -rh, --rootheight, the root height calibration info in Beast, default (4,0.5,400) -cs, --chainset, the parameters of MCMC chain in Beast, default (10000,100) --beastlgjar, the path to beastLG.jar, default None --beagle, flag option, whether to use beagle in Beast, if the flag was set, beagle will be used --protdating, flag option, whether to only initiate the protein-concatenation based dating analysis, if the flag was set, the analysis will be initiated
+-rh, --rootheight, the root height calibration info in Beast, default (4,0.5,400) -cs, --chainset, the parameters of MCMC chain in Beast, default (10000,100) --beastlgjar, the path to beastLG.jar, default None --beagle, flag option, whether to use beagle in Beast, if the flag was set, beagle would be used --protcocdating, flag option, whether to only initiate the protein-concatenation-based dating analysis, if the flag was set, the analysis would be initiated
+--protdating, flag option, whether to only initiate the protein-based dating analysis, if the flag was set, the analysis would be initiated
 ```

 The program `wgd ksd` can realize the construction of *K*<sub>S</sub> age distribution and rate correction.